Xor290/VolchockC2/README.md

   - [x] Develop a client application for operators to connect to the teamserver

 ### 4. Communication & Evasion Customization
-- [x] Implement a configuration/profile file for the teamserver to customize communication parameters (user-agent, sleep, jitter, headers)
+- [x] Implement a configuration/profile file for the teamserver to customize communication parameters
-- [ ] Implement shellcode generation for specific listeners
+- [ ] Implement agent generation for specific listeners

 ### 5. Memory & Execution Techniques
 - [ ] Implement in-memory PE (Portable Executable) execution for C/C++ payloads